eliotsykes/spree-db-tools/README.markdown

 ### rake db:user:password ###
 Change the password for an existing user (prompts for e-mail and new password)

+## Installation ##
+You'll be prompted to install the sevenwire-forgery gem.
+You can do this by
+calling: rake gems:install

 Contributions and feedback welcome,